Beau Dick: Art career

-When Dick was 17, he was asked to apprentice under artist Tony Hunt in Victoria, BC.
+At only 17 years of age Dick was asked to apprentice under artist Tony Hunt in Victoria, BC.
 Eventually returning to Vancouver, he continued to hone his carving techniques under the influence of Doug Cranmer.

 In 1986, Dick was commissioned to carve a mask to be showcased in Expo 86 in Vancouver.
 The Canadian Museum of History (formerly the Canadian Museum of Civilization) in Gatineau, Quebec, acquired Dick's mask, and it remains on display there.
 In 1998, he was one of only seven Canadian artists to be invited to the reopening of Canada House in London, England, in the presence of Prime Minister Jean Chretien and Queen Elizabeth II.

 His work has been featured in a number of international exhibitions, introducing his pieces to a more contemporary audience.
 Beau's work was featured alongside that of artist Neil Campbell in the 2004 exhibition Supernatural: Beau Dick and Neil Campbell at the Contemporary Art Gallery in Vancouver, followed by the 2005 "Totems to Turquoise" exhibit in both New York and Vancouver.
 In 2009, the McMichael Canadian Art Collection showcased Dick's work in their exhibit entitled "Challenging Traditions: Contemporary First Nations Art of the Northwest Coast".
 Dick participated in the 17th Biennale of Sydney in 2010 and in the Sakahán exhibition at the National Gallery of Canada in Ottawa in the summer of 2013.

 Artistry

-Dick's works were rooted in Kwakwaka´wakw aesthetics and practices.
+Dick's work is rooted in Kwakwaka´wakw aesthetics and practices.
 His craftsmanship and artistry have been noted for being strongly influenced by traditional pieces and techniques, but are particularly unique for their incorporation of contemporary and Western influences.
 As noted by artist Roy Arden, many of Dick's designs "reminds [me] of Japanese anime characters and commercial Halloween masks...
 An influence from a European painting, or a Japanese Noh mask, are equally likely to inflect on one of his works."

-Dick's masks are created for both ceremonial uses in the communities (to be danced) as well as for collecting.
+Dick's masks were created for both ceremonial uses in the communities (to be danced) as well as for collecting.
 In fact, according to Dick, if the masks are not danced, they are not fully activated.
+They are living cultural objects.
 For him, the way light shifts over the surface of the carvings is an integral element of his contemporary aesthetic, as Roy Arden also noted.
 The activation of the masks in dance makes for interesting conceptual relationships within a gallery installation context and extends conceptual framework of both sculptures and the products of performance.